Yanrishatum/heeps/README.md

 * I do not blame or have a grudge against Heaps developers, it's their engine which they develop for their needs that arise internally.
 And they want it to be as simple and dumb as possible, avoiding anything too advanced.
 It's their right and their vision.
 * My vision is to have a **good and hopefully robust engine** that you can use and have many features out of the box.
 This is the purpose of this library.
 * Everyone free to PR features they want, I'm not picky.
+* I also take feature requests, but don't expect me to jump right onto it. ;)
 * **Flash is in the past**.
 I do not plan to support flash target.
 If it works - it's a miracle.
 * Code style is all over the place, I'll fix it eventually.
 * No, seriously, if something from Heeps going to be merged into stock Heaps - it's cool.
 I just not going to do PRs with such features just to argue with devs about if that's really needed, will it add unnecessary complexity, etc. I'm doing this in my free time and for fun, and arguing kills the mood for me.